Nomagno/Halfive/docs/HWVM_SPEC.md

 ```
 BINARY FORMAT:
 You code each instruction as 4 bits of which the least significant 3 indicate
-which arguments are literals and which addresses (1010 - first is literal,
+which arguments are literals and which addresses, and the fourth indicates if the
+literals are pointers or not (0101 - from right to left:  first is literal,
-second address, third literal, fourth doesn't matter), then 4 bits for the
+second address, third literal, fourth indicates they are literals and NOT pointers),
-instructions themselves (check the enum values, max 12), then simply read the
+then 4 bits for the instructions themselves (check the enum values, max 12), then simply read the
 corresponding number of 16-bit 'arguments' (0-3), and repeat.

 EXAMPLE:

       BINARY: 0010 0000000000000001 0000000000000011 0000000000000010 0000 0000000000000000
-	NOTE: You can safely ignore the most significant bit of the second value
-(0010), since only the least significant 3 code which arguments are literals.
       DECIMAL: 2 1 3 2 0 0
       ASSEMBLY:add 1 [3] 2\n halt
       ENGLISH: